antoinefalisse/3dpredictsim/ExperimentalData/README.md

 ExperimentalData also contains data from walking trials with a prosthesis from Quesada et al. (2016):

-1. Quesada_2016_SuppData
-    1. ankleTorqueData
-        1. all
+1. Quesada_2016_SuppData.ankleTorqueData.all
     - ankle torques of affected (prosthesis) leg over gait cycle for six subjects (100x6)